 Figure 2: Exclusion limits at 95% CL based on 8 and 13 TeV data in the (squark, lightest neutralino) mass plane for different simplified models featuring the decay of squarks to the lightest supersymmetric particle (lightest neutralino or gravitino) either directly or through a cascade chain featuring other SUSY particles with intermediate masses.
 For each line, the squark decay mode is reported in the legend and it is assumed to proceed with 100% branching ratio.
-Some limits depend on additional assumptions on the mass of the intermediate states, as described in the references provided in the plot.
+The limits on $\tilde{q}L \rightarrow qW\tilde{\chi}1^0$ assume the chargino mass to be mid-way between the squark and neutralino masses.
+The other \tilde{q}L interpretations assume the first intermediate particle to be mid-way between the squark and neutralino masses, and the second intermediate particle to be mid-way between the first intermediate particle and neutralino masses.
+The additional assumptions on the mass of the intermediate states are also described in the references provided in the plot.